quasarframework/quasar/docs/src/pages/style/theme-builder.md

 ---
 title: Theming
-desc: Theme builder for your app brand colors.
+desc: Theme builder for a Quasar app with which you can play with the brand colors.
 components:
   - theming/ThemeBuilder
 ---